Skip to content

 • If you are using many icons on various pages, bundle size is smaller because icon data is loaded only as needed.

-• Can be used with customisable themes, where developer doesn't know which icons theme is using.
+• It can be used with customisable themes, where a developer doesn't know which icons theme is using.

 • Small HTML.
 Icons are loaded only in browser, not server side rendered.